Getting Started

 }

-To help make maintaining a breeze, add this new script to your package.json to use when you are ready to upgrade Cerberus:
+To help make maintaining a breeze, add this new script to your package.json to use when you need to upgrade Cerberus:

 package.json